python-bugzilla/python-bugzilla/CONTRIBUTING.md

     python setup.py pylint

-Note: This expects that you already have pylint and pep8 (installed when setting up virtualenv) installed.
+Note: This expects that you already have pylint and pep8 installed.

 # Patch Submission